Aircoookie/WLED/CONTRIBUTING.md

 Here are a few suggestions to make it easier for you to contribute!

+### Describe your PR

+Please add a description of your proposed code changes.
+It does not need to be an exhaustive essay, however a PR with no description or just a few words might not get accepted, simply because very basic information is missing.

+A good description helps us to review and understand your proposed changes.
+For example, you could say a few words about
+* what you try to achieve (new feature, fixing a bug, refactoring, security enhancements, etc.)
+* how your code works (short technical summary - focus on important aspects that might not be obvious when reading the code)
+* testing you performed, known limitations, open ends you possibly could not solve.
+* any areas where you like to get help from an experienced maintainer (yes WLEDMM has become big 😉)

 ### Code style

 When in doubt, it is easiest to replicate the code style you find in the files you want to edit :)